canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 </details>

-## Deploy charmed Kafka UI
+## Deploy Charmed Kafka UI

-To deploy the Kafka UI K8s charmed operator:
+To deploy the Charmed Kafka UI K8s operator:

 ```bash
 juju deploy kafka-ui-k8s --channel latest/edge --trust
 ```

-Once the charmed Kafka UI K8s operator is deployed, it will end up in `blocked` state, since it needs to be integrated with a charmed Apache Kafka cluster.
+Once the Charmed Kafka UI K8s operator is deployed, it will end up in `blocked` state, since it needs to be integrated with a charmed Apache Kafka cluster.
 The output of `juju status` command will be like below:

 ```text
 ...